jedld/torii-globe/README.md

 # Torii-globe
-torii addon for globe telecoms in the Philippines
+torii addon for globe telecoms in the Philippines.

+This wraps the globelabs api web opt-in flow

 ## Installation
 - `git clone` this repository